 Half Dome is a granite peak at Yosemite National Park, in the Sierra Nevada mountains of California.

-Yosemite is located near the center of California state, so it’s within driving distance of Fresno, Sacramento, San Francisco, and other big cities in the United States, including Las Vegas, Nevada.
+The Yosemite park is located near the center of California state, so it’s within driving distance of Fresno, Sacramento, San Francisco, and other big cities in the United States, including Las Vegas, Nevada.

 The park is about 2.5 hours of driving from Fresno, 4 hours from San Francisco, or 7 hours from Las Vegas.